-Leaders: Neal Fitzpatrick, Scott O’Hara, and Aigas Rangers
+Leaders: Neal Fitzpatrick, Warwick Lister-Kaye, and Aigas Rangers

 Northern Scotland is a land of rugged mountains, broad glacial valleys, open moors, a jagged coastline mixing rocky cliffs with small beaches, countless lakes and ponds, and an intriguing mix of wildlife.
 Islands off the coast have a distinctive maritime flair but also a great variety of birds and other wildlife.
 Amidst it all is the lively culture of the Scots.
 Explore it all with this new Audubon Naturalist Society travel program.

 The amazing Aigas Field Centre is the centerpiece of the program.
 We spend seven nights based at this award-winning environmental education center housed at a glorious old estate.
 We also spend three nights at Islay before reaching the Aigas Field Centre.
 This island, part of the Inner Hebrides, is one of Scotland’s best regions for raptors and other open country birds, as well as the home to many famous distilleries.
 As at Aigas, our visit to Islay combines natural history with a look into the history and culture of Scotland.
 Cost is $4900, double occupancy for ANS members.